 Languages: English, American Sign Language

-Joanna has worked with youth, families, adults, and communities that have experienced trauma in a wide range of settings in the U.S. and abroad for more than 15 years.
-In addition to coordinating Riverside Trauma Center’s Trauma and Loss Counseling program, she is also responsible for responding to community disasters and providing trainings for the community on trauma, resilience, trauma-informed care, and suicide prevention and postvention.
-Joanna has an MSW from the University of Michigan with a concentration in Health and a Certificate in Traumatic Stress Studies from the Trauma Center at JRI.
+Joanna is the Clinical Director for Riverside Trauma Center where she responds to community disasters and provides training on trauma, resilience, trauma-informed care, and suicide prevention and postvention.
+She has worked with youth, families, adults, and communities that have experienced traumas in a wide range of settings in the U.S. and abroad for more than 20 years.
+Joanna has an MSW from the University of Michigan with a concentration in Health, and a Certificate in Traumatic Stress Studies from the Trauma Center at JRI.
 She has training in a range of trauma and loss specific therapeutic modalities.

 Languages: English, Spanish